MarlonCajamarca/Keras-LSTM-Trajectory-Prediction/README.md

 1. Extract raw object trajectories obtained from a previous Detection + Tracking processing pipeline.
 2. Pack all trajectories in a convenient `raw_paths.h5` file.
 3. Transform and group all raw paths from `raw_paths.h5` into an `train_test.h5` dataset.
-4. Train a Path Prediction LSTM-based neural model, called `model.h5`, using `LSTM_trainer.py` script and `train_test.h5` dataset.
+4. Train and evaluate a Path Prediction LSTM-based neural model, called `model.h5`, using `LSTM_trainer.py` script and `train_test.h5` dataset.

-5. Test previously trained Path Prediction LSTM-based neural model using `evaluate_lstm.py` script.
+Optionally:

-6. Optional: to export `model.h5` model as a `model.pb` freezed model, use `keras_to_tensorflow.py` script.
+5. Export `model.h5` model as a `model.pb` freezed model, use `keras_to_tensorflow.py` script.
-7. Deploy either your `model.h5` or `model.pb` trained models into an existing video processing pipeline.
+6. Deploy either your `model.h5` or `model.pb` trained models into an existing video processing pipeline.
 Trajectory predictions could be used to replace/boost tracking algoritms by incorporating approximated information of future localizations for each object in the scene.

 A sample of a multi-object detection + Tracking + Counting pipeline using the LSTM-based trajectory forecasting model trained using the previous workflow: